 The performance-exhibition "Ignition Cycle" takes as its point of departure an energetic and repetitive point in time at which the body is forced to be in a continuous state of performing; balancing between lethargy and acceleration.
 The title is inspired by a chemical process which triggers the initial moment of ignition and the beginning of a cycle of combustion processes and explosions.

-With productivity currently undergoing a global crisis and terms such as "productivity guilt" and "guilt-free consumption" reflecting social discourses, the artists of "Ignition Cycle" ask questions about the consequences of standstill in a post-digital scenario.
+With productivity currently undergoing a global crisis and terms such as "productivity guilt" reflects social discourses, the artists of "Ignition Cycle" ask questions about the consequences of standstill in a post-digital scenario.
 The exhibition focuses on artistic strategies of refusal that can be read as ways out of productivity loops.

 Based on their diverse working practices, the artists question the scope of the productivity crisis in reference to violence, alienation and a newfound trust.
 The works react to ongoing tendencies of social pressure of productivity and its physical and mental consequences.
 Alte Münze, a venue central to the city’s party culture, will be activated in the frame of the performance-exhibition.

 In the performance "Milk Tooth", Nicholas Grafia & Mikołaj Sobczak re-contextualize events and personal narratives that have been erased from official history writing.
 Alluding to gothic fiction and referring to cross-culturally established mythologies, among other elements, they make use of narrative vehicles that navigate through past and present history of countercultural events as well as tales of marginalized subjects.
 The characters mediated through the performers refer to (psychological) colonizing mechanisms, global folklore as well as othering processes that lead to the creation of "strangers" and "deviants".